Types of soldiers in the “Hungaries” around 1600

 The Hussars and the Valiant Order

-Talking about armies, according to contemporary records the Habsburgs in 1635 were able to muster an army with 40,000 soldiers, without the castle-warriors of Hungary and Croatia.
-The French were able to boast with a 150,000 strong army and the Spanish had 300,000 soldiers.
+Talking about armies, according to contemporary records the Habsburgs in 1635 were able to muster an army with 40,000 soldiers, without the castle warriors of Hungary and Croatia.
+The French were able to boast of a 150,000 strong army and the Spanish had 300,000 soldiers.
 At the same time, Sweden had an army of 45,000 and the Dutch could call 50,000 men to arms.
 Let’s take a quick look at how the Hungarian circumstances and soldiers differed from contemporary western standards.

 Wars were expensive, a standing army was not affordable in the west.
 Yet, we can regard the guards of the castles as a kind of standing army.
 In 1577, the Habsburg king had 16,612 soldiers defending the Hungarian castles while the Croatian lands were defended by 7,000 Christian warriors of the king.
-They were facing about 40,727 “Turk” soldiers who manned the Ottoman garrisons.
+They were facing about 40,727 “Turkish” soldiers who manned the Ottoman garrisons: according to the payrolls, 96% of them were not Turkish at all because they were mostly Albanian, Serbian, or South-Slavic mercenaries.
 The Hussars were light or semi-heavy cavalrymen who constantly were patrolling the countryside, creating mobile warfare that was the only effective way against the Ottomans who did the same.

 The rate of cavalrymen and infantrymen was 1:1 in these forts.
 According to the contemporary saying, “a castle can be defended only in the field” so this flexible warfare was the way of life.
 It was the age when so-called “Hussar-castles” were added to the existing Borderland castles: these were spacious outer fortifications that allowed the cavalry to have more room so as to carry out their hit-and-run actions.
 Here is an article describing Hussars and their role in a battle: